reaskearth/api/README.md

 ## Quickstart

-Put your Reask credentials into a file called `.reask` in your home directory using the following format:
+Put your Reask credentials into a file called `.reask` in your HOME directory using the following format:

 ```
 [default]